OCLC-Developer-Network/devconnect-online-oclc-apis-101/tutorial/tutorial-15.md

 #### Get AWS Credentials

 #### Encrypt your credentials
-1. Create a KMS key in AWS
+1. Create a KMS key in AWS - https://console.aws.amazon.com/iam
+    1. Use the encryption keys link
 2. Copy your KMS key
 3. Encrypt your yml file with AWS commandline tools
     - make sure you are in the root project directory